GeoscienceAustralia/ptha/misc/nearshore_testing_2020/swals/README.md

 * Other misc.
 R scripts are present but not essential.

-# To run the tsunami models
+## Procedure to run the tsunami models

 Assuming all the dependent files are set-up correctly (i.e. elevation data is under the `../elevation` folder, breakwalls are in the `../breakwalls` folder), then on NCI's gadi machine the models can be run like this: